wmira/blazer/README.md

 });

 ````
-    You can also use this directly, without passing from the b2 instance.
+    You can also use it directly, without passing from the b2 instance.

 ```javascript